Sykehouse

-Sykehouse is a village and civil parish in the Metropolitan Borough of Doncaster, South Yorkshire, England, on the border with the East Riding of Yorkshire.
+Sykehouse is a village and civil parish in the City of Doncaster, South Yorkshire, England, on the border with the East Riding of Yorkshire.
 It was part of the West Riding of Yorkshire until 1974.
 It had a population of 438 in 2001, increasing to 515 at the 2011 Census.

 The parish includes the hamlets of Eskholme, Pincheon Green, Topham and Wormley Hill.

+The name Sykehouse derives from the Old English sīchūs meaning 'a house by a small stream'.

 Geography

 Sykehouse is a largely rural area containing a handful of small hamlets.
 Its northern border is marked by the River Went, while the River Don marks its eastern boundary.
 The New Junction Canal bisects the parish.

 It is said to be the longest village in Yorkshire, as it stretches for nearly 8 mi along its main street.

 Sykehouse is the origin of the extremely rare Sykehouse Russet apple, an old English variety which was thought to have been lost, but was rediscovered growing in gardens in Oxfordshire and the Doncaster area in 1999.